bitcoin-dot-org/Bitcoin.org/_includes/references.md

 [change output]: /en/developer-guide#term-change-output "An output used by a spender to send back to himself some of the satoshis from the inputs"
 [child key]: /en/developer-guide#term-child-key "In HD wallets, a key derived from a parent key"
 [child public key]: /en/developer-guide#term-child-public-key "In HD wallets, a public key derived from a parent public key or a corresponding child private key"
+[coinbase block height]: /en/developer-reference#term-coinbase-block-height "The current block's height encoded into the first bytes of the coinbase field"
 [coinbase field]: /en/developer-reference#term-coinbase-field "A special input-like field for coinbase transactions"
 [coinbase transaction]: /en/developer-reference#term-coinbase-tx "A special transaction which miners must create when they generate a block"
 [compactsize unsigned integer]: /en/developer-reference#compactsize-unsigned-integers "A type of variable-length integer"